Skip to content

 Subscribing to an application (auto-update)

-To onboard a specific version of an application and automatically import new versions of the application click on the Subscribe button instead
+To onboard a specific version of an application and validate it with the pipeline of your choice, click on the Subscribe button instead.

-If the onboarding is successful you will receive a message confirming that you have successfully subscribed to the application, click on the provided link to track the progress, or simply navigate to Overview dashboard to view the progress of the import.
+If onboarding is successful, you will receive a message confirming your subscription to the application.
+Click the provided link to track progress, or simply navigate to the Overview dashboard to view the import's progress.

-When subscribing to an application newer versions of the application with the same architecture, package type, language and scope will be automatically imported.
+When subscribing to an application, newer versions of the application with the same architecture, package type, language, and scope will be automatically imported with the pipeline you've selected when subscribed.

 To automatically import different architectures, package types, languages and scopes you will need to subscribe to each unique combination of properties.